Seteeri/Particle/snippets/notes/PARTICLE.md

   * List Handling
     * Add cmd for NIL [Done]
       * Lift fn from cmd-make-char and cmd-make-nil -> app-data
+    * To enter NIL list, move pointer beneath it [Done]
     * Store origin in Particle
+      * Needs to be updated with vertices which means updates should be called on particle
-    * Don't draw NIL at end of list (make opt later)
+    * Don't draw NIL at end of list [Later]
       * Pointer points to last item (already does this...)
-    * To enter NIL list, move pointer beneath it
-    * For new lists, create (NIL) instead of ()
-      * Pointer points to NIL
-      * Which implicitly means insert before this object
     * Limit length of drawing list
       * Non-string = 12
       * String = 80